-New Relic offers an Apache log4net extension for New Relic Logs, allowing you link to your log data with related data across the rest of the New Relic platform.
-This document explains how to configure logs in context and start getting log data.
+Use the Apache log4net extension to link to your log data with related data across the rest of the New Relic platform.
+Read on to learn how to configure logs in context and start getting log data.

 To use New Relic logs in context with log4net, ensure your configuration meets the following requirements: